Striking “Gold” – Jeff Aplin, President, The David Aplin Group

 What I call “the triple win” is the reason I do what I do.
 I have one of those rare jobs where if I excel, everybody wins.
 When we secure the right candidate for a client, the client wins, the newly hired employee wins and we get paid for doing the job.
 Helping contacts and friends find the right jobs and candidates is something that we’d naturally do anyway.
 I always think it’s neat that we’re able to build a business around this.
 I thrive on being able to be of service to people every day.
 Even for the majority of candidates who do not get the job, our focus is to add value and “leave people better than when we found them.”

 Heli- and powder skiing in British Columbia.
-It’s an exquisite experience, good skiing due to the large amount of snow, and magnificent natural views.
+It’s an exquisite experience, good skiing due to a large amount of snow, and magnificent natural views.